Why Yoga Teacher Training?

 Choosing The Location For The Yoga Teacher Training

-Then I needed to decide between Goa and Dharamshala.
+But I was still torn between Goa and Dharamshala.
 The flights and transfers were similar prices and both had lots of appeal to me.
-However coming from the north-west of England where it is a permanent grey, damp and most of the year and having spent just short of 8 months working and living on Greek beaches, I craved the sun.
+However coming from the north-west of England where it is a permanent grey, damp and most of the year and having spent just short of 8 months working and living on Greek beaches, I craved the sun and the sea again.
 So I leaned towards Goa and then narrowed down my search based on reviews and chose a multi-style course in the jungle near Agonda beach buried in the jungle.

 I should point out that there are a number of Yoga Teacher Training options in Indonesia, Thailand and around the world.